DUI Diversion – RIDR

 The State Attorney’s Office in the Thirteenth (13th) Judicial Circuit in Hillsborough County, FL, recently announced the creation of a new DUI initiative called Reducing Impaired Driving Recidivism (RIDR).
 The new program became effective on March 1, 2018.

-The diversion program, Reducing Impaired Driving Recidivism (RIDR), is intended to do the following:
+The RIDR diversion program aims to do the following:

-People in favor of DUI diversion programs point to the reductions in the number of fatal car accidents involving drugs or alcohol in the other counties with DUI diversion programs exist.
+People in favor of DUI diversion programs point to the reductions in the number of fatal car accidents involving drugs or alcohol in the other counties where DUI diversion programs exist.

 In the end, the success of the program will come down to the benefits it provides the first-time offender, how it impacts recidivism rates, and how it impacts the number of fatal accidents caused by alcohol or drug impairment in Hillsborough County and other counties using diversion programs.